New to Yoga? New to the Area?

-We’re pretty laid-back.
-In fact, making you feel at home so that you can enjoy the benefits of yoga is one of our core values.
-That core value is a lot more important to us than any fancy-schmancy yoga pose.
+We’re pretty laid-back here.
+We love making beginners feel comfortable and confident on the mat!
+Making you feel at home so that you can enjoy yoga’s many benefits is a lot more important to us than any fancy-schmancy yoga pose.

 Here are some tips to get you started if you’re new to yoga or to our studio:

 Yoga is like anything else in that you’ll get out what you put in!
 For maximum benefit we recommend taking class at least twice a week.
 Some people enjoy our classes so much they come lots more frequently.
 You’ll feel the difference for yourself as you get stronger and more flexible, feel more agile, and develop tools for stress relief.

 Let us know if:

 This is your very first yoga class.
 (We get really happy when people try yoga for the first time.)